appendto/Griffith/README.md

 ## Deployment

-This project is deployed using TeamCity.
+This project is deployed on an a2 server manually (right now).

 ## Contributing

-If you would like to contribute to the appendTo implementation **please contact Jordan Kasper** (and you can join the #griffith Slack channel).
+If you would like to contribute to the appendTo implementation **please contact Ryan Conaway** (and you can join the #griffith Slack channel).

 Also, please make sure you adhere to the [branching](#Branching) strategy above!